Seeing a special player in the flesh is what many football fans hark back to when reminiscing about their favourite moments watching the sport.

 Angel Di Maria

-While being a World Cup and Champions League winner, few players can claim they have been as underrated over the past decade as Angel Di Maria, with his success at Real Madrid and with Argentina in particular being very impressive, and he is still a key part of the Benfica side that regularly competes in the Champions League.
+While being a World Cup and Champions League winner, few players can claim they have been as underrated over the past decade as Angel Di Maria, with his success at Real Madrid and with Argentina in particular being very impressive.
+The Argentinian has recently moved to Rosario Central, where he is expected to finish career.

-How to watch Di Maria live: Di Maria may have hung up his boots internationally, but that is only set to extend his club career even further, where he is now back at his former club Benfica, starting on a regular basis at the age of 37.
+How to watch Di Maria live: Di Maria may have hung up his boots internationally, but that is only set to extend his club career even further.
+Rosario Central tickets are easy to come by, but getting there is a logistical nightmare.

 Thomas Muller